-Keywords: Salem rainfall trends, Monsoonal variability, Inter‐annual rainfall variability, Extreme wet and dry years, Annual rainfall peaks and troughs, Monthly rainfall patterns, Seasonal rainfall distribution, Rainfall seasonality, Watershed management.
+Keywords: Salem, rainfall trends, Monsoonal variability, , extreme Rainfall , Watershed management.

 Introduction

 Climate change has emerged as a critical global concern, with profound implications for hydrological cycles, agricultural productivity, and socio-economic stability .
 India, characterized by its diverse climatic zones and reliance on monsoonal rainfall, is particularly vulnerable to these changes.
 Over recent decades, the country has experienced significant alterations in rainfall patterns, including shifts in monsoon onset, intensity, and distribution, leading to increased frequency of extreme weather events such as floods and droughts.